jasonday/printThis/README.md

 #### removeInline
 Eliminates any inline style attributes from the content.
 Off by default.

+#### removeInlineSelector
+Eliminates custom inline style attributes from the content.
+Off by default.
+Requires removeInline to be true Excepts custom jquery selectors.
+Default is "body *"

 #### printDelay
 The amount of time to wait before calling `print()` in the printThis iframe.
 Defaults to 333 milliseconds.
 Appropriate values depend heavily on the content and network performance.
 Graphics heavy, slow, or uncached content may need extra time to load.